 The bottom line on group disability insurance

-Group plans generally offer less in benefits than individual policies.
+Group plans generally offer lower benefit amounts than individual policies.
 Also, your ability to have coverage is contingent on being employed by the company or a member of the organization sponsoring the group plan.
 If that changes, you lose your coverage.
-There is also usually an annual renewal process for group plans and there is no guarantee that the employer, organization or even the insurance company will renew the group coverage.
+There is also usually an annual renewal process for group plans and there is no guarantee that the employer, organization, or even the insurance company will renew the group coverage.

-However, if you can obtain a low-cost or no-cost group plan, you should considering signing up for coverage as a way to supplement an individual policy.
+However, if you can obtain a low-cost or no-cost group plan, you should consider signing up for coverage as a way to supplement an individual policy.

 The information and content provided herein is for educational purposes only, and should not be considered legal, tax, investment, or financial advice, recommendation, or endorsement.
 Breeze does not guarantee the accuracy, completeness, reliability or usefulness of any testimonials, opinions, advice, product or service offers, or other information provided here by third parties.
 Individuals are encouraged to seek advice from their own tax or legal counsel.